Soy Candle Making

 Another option is one with a clip like this, it will clip inside your candle making pitcher, keeping your hands free.
 If you don’t have one you could use a candy thermometer, but you may not want to make candy with it after.

-Overall soy wax should be poured anywhere between 120 to 140 degrees Fahrenheit.
-Keep in mind, soy wax can be quite sensitive to temperature as it is a softer wax than the typical paraffin.
+Overall, soy wax should be poured anywhere between 115 to 140 degrees Fahrenheit.
+Keep in mind soy wax can be quite sensitive to temperature as it is a softer wax than the typical paraffin.
 Do not heat it above 200 degrees Fahrenheit to avoid burning and discoloration.
-I prefer to heat to 185 degrees Fahrenheit.
+I prefer to heat it to 165 degrees Fahrenheit.

 What’s the best temperature to add essential oils to soy wax?

 Fragrance oils for candle making come with flashpoints listed on the labels.
 Essential oils do not!
-Which can make it difficult for figuring out what temperature to add essential oils to soy wax.
+Which can make it difficult to figure out what temperature to add essential oils to soy wax.

 In my experience, if you add essential oils at a temperature above 125 degrees Fahrenheit the scent does not blend well.
 I see the best results by adding essential oils at 120 degrees Fahrenheit with a two-minute stir.